 Below are key drivers of Starbucks' value that present opportunities for upside or downside to the current Trefis price estimate for Starbucks:

 Company Owned Stores

-- Company Operated Stores EBITDA Margin :The margins improved to 18.7% in 2010 from 15.6% in 2009 due to restructuring and store closures.
+- Company Operated Stores EBITDA Margin :The margins improved to 18.7% in 2010 from 15% in 2009 due to restructuring and store closures.
 However, in 2011, the margins dropped to 17.5%, primarily due to high coffee prices.
 In 2012, they remained relatively stable.
-In 2013, the margins increased significantly as a result of low arabica coffee prices.
+In 2013, the margins increased to 19.4% as a result of low arabica coffee prices.
 For the first 6 months of 2014, the coffee prices nearly doubled.
 However, improvement in weather conditions in South American countries led to nearly a 40% decline in the prices.
 Experts believe that the coffee prices might shoot up again in 2017, due to weather setbacks to coffee crops in many major producing countries, including Brazil and Vietnam, besides a reluctance by Brazilian arabica growers to sell their bumper harvest, with stocks depleted by disappointing results to the two previous harvests.
 As a result, Starbucks margins may be pressured downwards to 18.0%, leading to an over 10% downside to the Trefis stock price.
-However, if arabica prices continue to test new lows and margins improve to 21.0%, we could see an upside of 10% to the Trefis valuation.
+However, if arabica coffee prices continue to decline and test new lows, margins may improve to 23.0%, leading to an upside of 7% to the Trefis valuation.